microsoft/fluentui-contrib/packages/react-gamepad-navigation/README.md

 This package provides gamepad navigation support for Fluent UI Components.
 Any gaming controller implementing the [Gamepad API](https://w3c.github.io/gamepad/) is supported.
 Major brand controllers such as Xbox, PlayStation, Nintendo, 8bit, etc. are supported.

-This hook leverages the [useArrowNavigationGroup](https://react.fluentui.dev/?path=/docs/utilities-focus-management-usearrownavigationgroup--docs) and [useFocusableGroup](https://react.fluentui.dev/?path=/docs/utilities-focus-management-usefocusablegroup--docs) implementation and API.
+This hook calls [useArrowNavigationGroup](https://react.fluentui.dev/?path=/docs/utilities-focus-management-usearrownavigationgroup--docs) and [useFocusableGroup](https://react.fluentui.dev/?path=/docs/utilities-focus-management-usefocusablegroup--docs) internally.
+For that reason, 'useGamepadNavigationGroup' hook uses the same API and configuration as those two previous hooks.

-In addition to gamepad navigation, arrow key navigation is available by calling this hook, so there is no need to call useArrowNavigationGroup separately.
+In addition to gamepad navigation, arrow key navigation is available by calling this hook, so there is no need to call `useArrowNavigationGroup` separately.

 ## Installation